How to Choose Art for Your Home, an Artist’s Perspective

 If you are creating a gallery wall think of it as all the pieces taking up one big space together and abiding by the 2/3 - 3/4 rule.
 And keep in mind that each piece should be hung about 2-3 inches a part from each other.
 This applies even at times when you are hanging two pieces.
 They should hang closer together and not sit too far apart from each other.

-5. Where to Shop for Art
+5. Where to Source Your Art

 6. Recap